First U.S. House China select committee hearing to focus on human rights | Law-Order

 A desire for a hard line in dealings with Beijing is one of the few truly bipartisan sentiments in the deeply divided U.S. Congress, with both Republicans and President Joe Biden's Democrats calling for increased efforts to counteract China's global influence.
 "Even in a very divisive and polarized time, over the last six years we have been able to work together when it comes to military competition with China," said Gallagher, a senior member of the House Armed Services Committee and former Marine counterintelligence officer.

-Tensions have been especially high of late, over China's increasingly aggressive military posture toward Taiwan, talk that China may be supporting Russia's war against Ukraine, and the U.S. shooting down on Feb.
-4 of a Chinese balloon suspected of spying over U.S. territory.
+U.S.-China tensions have been especially high of late, over China's increasingly aggressive military posture toward Taiwan, talk that China may be supporting Russia's war against Ukraine, and the U.S. shooting down on Feb.
+4 a Chinese balloon suspected of spying over U.S. territory.
 Beijing has denied that the balloon was a government spy vessel.

 House Republican Speaker Kevin McCarthy had promised he would create a select committee focused on China after Republicans took control of the chamber in January.
 The select committee has 13 Republican and 11 Democratic members.
 It will not write legislation, but will draw attention to competition between the United States and China on a range of fronts and make recommendations for legislation.